Where will AIM take me?

 Steps to taking an AIM trip

-Upon receiving the AIM Outreach Form, we will contact you with the next steps of planning your trip.
+Upon receiving the AIM Outreach Form for your stateside AIM trip, we will contact you with the next steps of planning your trip.
 Our goal is to partner with and resource you in planning your trip.
 If you are an experienced missions trip leader, we will not slow you down.
 However, if you need our assistance, we are here to serve.

-2. Secure a written invitation from the Assemblies of God world missionary(ies) with whom you will work.
+2. Secure a written invitation from the Assemblies of God US missionary(ies) or Assemblies of God licensed minister with whom you will work with.

-3. Complete the subsequent AIM Forms (provided following the above-mentioned approvals) a.
+3. Complete the subsequent AIM Forms (provided to you following the above-mentioned approvals) a.
 Assumption of Risk (Leaders) b.
 Parental Consent (Minors) c.
-Insurance Application
+Insurance Application d.
+HIPPA Authorization e.
+AIM Trip Affidavit

 4. Obtain background checks for all adults 18 years of age and older participating in your AIM trip.
 Considering today's legal environment, churches assume unprecedented liability risks in the selection and screening of church workers.
 Background checks for all staff and adult volunteers of AIM teams are becoming increasingly important.